 June-Sept 2018 Center for Large Landscape Conservation: Senior Science-Policy Consultant.
 I worked to advance the global and regional ecological connectivity policy work of the IUCN World Commission on Protected Areas' Connectivity Conservation Specialist Group, which the CLLC chairs.
-I helped establish a Marine Connectivity Working Group and advanced a global investment policy review of linear transportation infrastructure for the Transport Working thinly-resourced nonprofit, from Jan 2017-Mar 2018.
+I helped establish a Marine Connectivity Working Group and advanced a global investment policy review of linear transportation infrastructure for the Transport Working Group.
+This was a half-time position, funded by the Packard Foundation.

+2017-2018 Pacific Biodiversity Institute (PBI): Executive Director.
+I was the second director of this thinly-resourced nonprofit, from Jan 2017-Mar 2018.
 With PBI's board, after superhuman fundraising efforts with my staff against challenging odds, in 2018 I dissolved PBI and transitioned its programs/ staff to stronger organizations, for better conservation impact.